 5. How to Prevent Sunken Eyes

 The ideal approach to manage sunken eyes is to ensure they don’t happen to begin with.
-If you don’t directly suffer from this condition, here are some ways to make sure you won’t get in the future.
+If you don’t directly suffer from this condition, here are some ways to make sure you won’t get it in the future.

 a.
 Get Enough Sleep